syseleven/r10k-webhook/README.md

 Build scripts for a docker image which is composed from [puppet/r10k](https://hub.docker.com/r/puppet/r10k) and [almir/webhook](https://hub.docker.com/r/almir/webhook/).

-This is meant to be run as a sidecar to a Puppetserver.
+This is meant to be run as a sidecar of a Puppetserver exposing r10k over HTTP.
+Be carefull: There is currently not authentication!

 ## Configuration

+To make this work, you have to mount your r10k.yaml configuration to /etc/puppetlabs/r10k/r10k.yaml.

 The following environment variables are supported:

-- `GITLAB_TOKEN`

-Set the "Secret Token" you've configured in Gitlab for the webhook pointing to this container.

 - `DEPLOY_CONTROL_ON_START`